Polskie Elektrownie Jądrowe: Proposed Nuclear Power Plant at Lubiatowo-Kopalino site

+In November 2022, the Polish government selected the Westinghouse AP1000 reactor design for the proposed nuclear power station.
+In October 2023, the Pomeranian Voivodeship regional authority authorised preparatory work at the site; a construction permit would still be required later.

 Proposed Inland Nuclear Power Plant

 A second nuclear power plant at an inland location is being explored to follow the proposed first nuclear power plant on the Baltic Sea coast.